Country Report Estonia

 National Research Integrity Landscape

-The first initiative was taken by the Estonian Research Council (ETAg), the main research funding organisation in Estonia.
-As from 2014, ETAg represents Estonia in the ENRIO.
-ETAg initiated the creation of a document of research integrity in 2016 by forming a working group that included representatives from the Estonian Research Council, the Estonian Academy, and the Ministry of Education and Research.
+Estonian Research Council (ETAG), the main research funding organisation in Estonia, has been actively involved with research integrity since 2014.
+As from 2014, ETAG represents Estonia in ENRIO.
+In 2016, ETAG initiated the creation of a document of research integrity by forming a working group that included representatives from the Estonian Research Council, the Estonian Academy, and the Ministry of Education and Research.
 It entrusted the drafting of the text to the working group of the Centre for Ethics at the University of Tartu, which had earlier already started writing the research integrity document for the University of Tartu, combining the two initiatives.
 In 2017, both working groups finalised the Estonian Code of Conduct for Research Integrity organizing national consultation rounds.
-According to the preface of the Code, it is meant to complement the Code of Ethics of Estonian Scientists of 2002 and is needed because of developments in research that brought forth new themes and perpectives not reflected in the code of ethics.
-The models used for the Estonian Code of Conduct for Research Integrity were the Danish Code of Conduct for Reseach Integrity (2014) and the (2017 revised) European Code of Conduct for Research Integrity.
-The Estonian Code of Conduct for Research Integrity aims to support knowledge about, acceptance and entrenchment of research integrity in the Estonian research community.
-For the Estonian Code of Conduct for Research Integrity, see:
+According to the preface of the Code, it is meant to complement the Code of Ethics of Estonian Scientists of 2002 and is needed because of developments in research that brought forth new themes and perspectives not reflected in the code of ethics.
+The main examples used for the Estonian Code of Conduct for Research Integrity were the Danish Code of Conduct for Research Integrity (2014) and the (2017 revised) European Code of Conduct for Research Integrity.

 Latest development(s)

-Last update: May 2019
+Last update: April 2024